ckulka/baikal-docker/README.md

 This image relies on [nginx](https://www.nginx.com/) and uses the [official nginx image](https://hub.docker.com/_/nginx/).

-Compared to the Apache variant, it is significantly smaller (less than half the size), produces no warning messages out-of-the-box.
+Compared to the Apache variant, it is significantly smaller (less than half the size) and produces no warning messages out-of-the-box.

 ### `ckulka/baikal:arm32v7`